 - During the spawn phase, the bass will seek out flats and coves with the correct bottom composition to spawn on.

-- Summer time heat, finds most of the bass in deeper water main lake areas or in heavy cover areas.
-Current can also be very key during the summer.
+- Summertime heat, finds most of the bass in deeper water main lake areas or heavy cover areas.
+Current can also be very crucial during the summer.

-Again, that was the seasonal migration in the most GENERAL of terms.
-But, even in general terms, it lets you establish key areas on the map.
-I mark these key areas with different colored pens.
+Again, that was the seasonal migration in the most general of terms.
+But, even in general terms, it lets you establish critical areas on the map.
+I mark these critical areas with different colored pens.
 I circle deep wintering and summering areas with a blue pen.
 I circle spawning flats and coves with a red pen.
 And I circle transition points between deep areas and spawning grounds with a black pen.
-Now, when I get to the lake, I have it sectioned off and have key areas identified.
+I have it sectioned off when I get to the lake and have critical areas identified.

 On The Water Fine Tuning

-This is the pre-practice stage, where you actually go to the tournament location and start checking out the potential areas I have circled on my map.
+This is the pre-practice stage, where you go to the tournament location and start checking out the potential areas I have circled on my map.
 This is especially important when visiting new lakes.
-I use a combination of sonar work and search baits to try and find tournament winning locations called sweet spots.
-During this stage, I am looking for key areas and concentrations of fish more than specific patterns.
-As a general rule I like to spend 4 to 6 days pre-practicing for a big tournament.
-Once I get to the lake and get into areas I have circled on my map, I use two methods to try and locate concentrations of fish.
+I use a combination of sonar work and search baits to try and find tournament-winning locations called sweet spots.
+I am looking for critical areas and concentrations of fish more than specific patterns during this stage.
+I like to spend 4 to 6 days pre-practicing for a big tournament as a general rule.
+Once I get to the lake and get into areas I have circled on my map, I use two methods to locate fish concentrations.
 The first method involves studying my sonar unit.
-With my Lowrance X-85, I fast idle in a zig-zag pattern around the area.
+I fast idle in a zig-zag pattern around the area with my Lowrance.
 I am looking for anything out of the ordinary.
-I am specifically looking for things like subtle points, humps, depressions, drop offs, and the presents of baitfish.
+I am specifically looking for subtle points, humps, depressions, drop-offs, and the presents of baitfish.
 Once I see something different or something that catches my eye, I will drop a marker buoy on the spot.
-I will then idle some more trying to define the boundaries of the spot.
-With the marker buoy out, I am ready to use the second step to on the water fine tunings.
+I will then idle some more, trying to define the boundaries of the spot.
+I am ready to use the second step on the water fine tunings with the marker buoy out.

-Finally, this second step involves getting out my rod and reel and using search type, transmission baits to get more information about the area.
-Generally I use three types of transmission baits: crankbaits, Carolina Rigs, and heavy jigs.
-These three baits let me cover a lot of water and feel exactly what is on the bottom.
-With these transmission baits I am trying to do two things, I am trying to make contact and find isolated cover and I am also trying to catch a few fish.
-I will fan cast in the area all around the buoy trying to locate that isolated piece of cover.
-The isolated cover I'm looking for are objects like a rock, or a stump, or an isolated patch of grass.
-Usually when you can find an isolated piece of cover on some form of structure change (bottom change), you have located what I call "sweet spots."
+Finally, this second step involves getting out my rod and reel and using search type transmission baits to get more information about the area.
+Generally, I use three transmission baits: crankbaits, Carolina Rigs, and heavy jigs.
+These three baits let me cover a lot of water and feel precise about what is on the bottom.
+With these transmission baits, I am trying to do two things, I am trying to make contact and find isolated cover, and I am also trying to catch a few fish.
+I will fan cast in the area around the buoy, trying to locate that isolated piece of cover.
+The isolated cover I'm looking for is objects like a rock, a stump, or an isolated patch of grass.
+Usually, when you can find an isolated cover piece on some form of structure change (bottom change), you have located what I call "sweet spots."
 Sweet spots are the kind of areas that win tournaments.
 They are the kind of areas that tend to hold large concentrations of fish.
-Once I have located a potential sweet spot and have hopefully caught a few fish, I will mark the area with my GPS unit.
-This will enable me to get right back to the exact area come tournament time.
+I will mark the area with my GPS unit once I have located a potential sweet spot and have hopefully caught a few fish.
+This will enable me to return to the exact area during tournament time.

 After all this preparation, I am ready to fish the tournament.
-Again, for me the best form of coaching myself and confidence, comes in preparation.
-By the start of the first day of the tournament, I have a solid game plan and back up plans.
+Again, the best form of coaching myself and confidence comes in preparation for me.
+By the start of the tournament's first day, I have a solid game plan and backup plans.
 I always try and put myself in a position to win the tournament.
-I put all of my faith in God and all of my confidence in my ability.
-If by the end of the tournament, I've had a bad tournament and did not catch the fish I wanted to, I have no regrets.
+I put all of my faith in God and confidence in my ability.
+If I've had a bad tournament by the end of the tournament and did not catch the fish I wanted to, I have no regrets.
 I gave 100% during the tournament and in my preparation.
 I try and take failure in stride and learn from my mistakes.
-I will make notes on what I did wrong and on what the winners did.
-When I come back next time, I will be better prepared and I will be ready to fish again.
+I will note what I did wrong and what the winners did.
+When I come back next time, I will be better prepared, and I will be ready to fish again.